Keeping you up to date

 Yes, we can likely extend the navigation extension while your boat remains south, but you must call us to make these arrangements.

 Yes, the boating season is underway.
 The government along with three major boating associations have created social distancing templates for marinas and communities.
 Boating is a great way to get out within your social circle and enjoy the waterways that our beautiful country has to offer.

 A Guide to Social Distancing when Boating

-Only boat with those in your immediate household.
+Only boat with those within your social circle of 10.